Black House in Nõmme

 Valguse 17, Tallinn, Estonia

 Completed in 2010

-The Black House, which is the White House’s twin, is located at the intersection of two streets, thereby creating the need for two street-side façades.
-The L-shaped floor plan that wraps around the terrace in the yard is a logical extension of the situation.
-While white concrete shines on the geometrically more severe street-side façade, freely folded surfaces with black façade tiles and black louvers characterise the main yard-side façade.
-The dialogue between white and black also continues inside the house, where the entire lower floor is covered with black oak parquet flooring.
-The materials (concrete imprinted with traces of the formwork, glass, wood, white cobblestone paving near the entrance) and the language of form is similar to the White House, but the building as a whole seems more compact and even more carefully considered.
+The Black House, its sister the White House situated next door, is located at the intersection of two streets thereby requiring two street-side façades.
+The L-shaped floor plan that wraps around the terrace in the garden is the logical result of the situation.
+The street-side façades are made of geometrically severe bright white concrete.
+The Yard-side façade is of the exact opposite character to the former with its black tiles and black louvres.
+The dialogue between white and black also continues inside the house.
+The entirety of the first floor is covered with black oak parquet flooring, while the furniture and walls are crisp white.
+The materials (concrete with imprinted traces of the formwork, glass, wood, white cobblestone paving near the entrance) and the attitude of form is similar to the White House but the building as a whole feels more compact and carefully considered.

-In a structural sense, this is an extremely complicated house.
-The careful attention to detail is demonstrated, for instance, by the black metal fence that required great accuracy in execution from the builder.
-The dedication of all involved parties – the client, architect and builder – is evident all over the house.
+Structure wise, it is an extremely complicated house.
+This is demonstrated for all to see by the black metal fence that required extremely accurate execution from the builder.
+The dedication put into this project by the client, the architect and the builder is evident all over the house.

 While life in the White House is conducted on a single level, there are three floors in the Black House.
 The division of interior space is quite conventional, each room fulfilling a definite function i.e. the living room, bedrooms, kitchen etc.The parent’s bedroom, located in the street-side “corner tower”, is made private by a skilfully positioned strip window.
 The top floor lofts house children’s bedrooms.